karimhamdanali/karimhamdanali.github.io/_posts/2013-03-09-averroes-tutorial.md

 ## Prerequisites ##
 You can either:

-1. download <a href="">averroes-home.tar.gz</a>
-(the complete archive of files needed for this tutorial) on a machine that runs Java 1.7 or above (both JDK and JRE are expected to be installed), OR
+1. download [averroes-home.tar.gz](){:target="_blank"} (the complete archive of files needed for this tutorial) on a machine that runs Java 1.7 or above (both JDK and JRE are expected to be installed), OR
-2. download <a href="" target="_blank">this</a> virtual machine that comes with all the prerequisites pre-installed and contains `averroes-home.tar.gz` on the desktop.
+2. download [this virtual machine](){:target="_blank"} that comes with all the prerequisites pre-installed and contains `averroes-home.tar.gz` on the desktop.
 Both the user name and the password for the administrator account on the virtual machine are "aec", the machine name is "toplas".
 The virtual machine requires at least 10GB of RAM and has been tested on VirtualBox Version 5.0.20 r106931 on a MacBook Pro with 16GB RAM and running OS X El Capitan 10.11.5.

 After the download is complete, extract `averroes-home.tar.gz` to any directory you want.